 I came across an old advert on YouTube yesterday Bleu De Chanel : The Film ft Gaspard Ulliel (you can click to view on YouTube).
 The advert was played on UK television in 2010.
 The last year of my legal career, when my soul was rumbling away with it’s cry for freedom.

 The words of Gaspard Ulliel telling the world “I’m not going to be the person I’m expected to be anymore”, with the walls around him crashing down, resonated on such a deep level.

-I’m not a fan of advertising and, obviously, I didn’t go out and buy the aftershave, but his words nailed exactly what I felt inside.
-He stoked the fires within, leaving me with fire running up my spine and goosebumps on my skin.
+I’m not a fan of advertising and, obviously, I didn’t go out and buy the aftershave.
+Gaspard´s nailed exactly what I felt inside.
+He stoked the fires within, leaving me with a chill running up my spine and goosebumps on my skin.
 He spoke my heart’s desires.

 The time came when the rumbles finally erupted and enough was finally enough.
 I found my voice and my cry was freedom…